moudemans/GFuzz/benchmarks/src/main/java/P7Transportation/readme.md

 # Transportation algorithm
 **Functionality** \
-This algoritm reads the property values of different nodes and edges and depending on the value range takes different paths.
+The applications reads the property value from the edges, expecting specific properties dependent on the edge label.

 ****